DeGolyer and MacNaughton

 Summary of Conclusions

-The estimated net proved reserves, as of December 31, 2018, of the properties evaluated herein were based on the definitions of proved reserves of the SEC and are summarized as follows, expressed in thousands of barrels (Mbbl), millions of cubic feet (MMcf), thousands of barrels of oil equivalent (Mboe):
+The estimated net proved reserves, as of December 31, 2020, of the properties evaluated herein were based on the definition of proved reserves of the SEC and are summarized in the following table, expressed in thousands of barrels (Mbbl), millions of cubic feet (MMcf), and thousands of barrels of oil equivalent (Mboe):

 Net Proved Reserves

-The estimated future revenue to be derived from the production of the net proved reserves, as of December 31, 2018, of the properties evaluated using the guidelines established by the SEC is summarized as follows, expressed in thousands of dollars (M$):
+The estimated future revenue to be derived from the production and sale of the net proved reserves, as of December 31, 2020, of the properties evaluated using the guidelines established by the SEC is summarized as follows, expressed in thousands of dollars (M$):

 DeGOLYER and MacNAUGHTON Texas Registered Engineering Firm F-716